bmezaris/ViGAT/README.md

 ## Video preprocessing

 Before training our method on any video dataset, the videos must be preprocessed and converted to an appropriate format for efficient data loading (in our work, we sample 9 frames per video for FCVID and YLI-MED and 120 frames per video for ActivityNet;
-on each frame, a variant of the Faster R-CNN object detector is used [4,5] for object detection and an Vision Transformer (ViT) or ResNet-152 network is used for extracting a representation of each entire frame as well as each object region).
+on each frame, a variant of the Faster R-CNN is used as object detector (OD) [4,5] and the Vision Transformer (ViT) [6] or ResNet-152 [6] network is used as feature extractor (FE) for extracting a feature vector representation for the entire frame as well for each object region).
 Following video preprocessing, the dataset root directory must contain the following subdirectories:
 * For usage of the VIT extractor:
   * ```vit_global/```: Numpy arrays of size 9x768 (or 120x768) containing the global frame feature vectors for each video (the 9 (120) frames, times the 768-element vector for each frame).